giorgiga/simplex-flake/README.md

 # simplex-flake

-This is where I am preparing nixos packages and modules for the Simplex Chat servers ([simplexmq](https://github.com/simplex-chat/simplexmq)), and also the client ([simplex-chat](https://github.com/simplex-chat/simplex-chat/)).
+This is where I am preparing nixos packages and modules for the SimpleX Chat servers ([simplexmq](https://github.com/simplex-chat/simplexmq)), and also the client ([simplex-chat](https://github.com/simplex-chat/simplex-chat/)).